AndrewThompson1087/LiDAR-based-object-detection-and-follow/README.md

 # Object Detection and Tracking ROS2 Package

 ## Overview
-This project aims to develop software that processes data from a LIDAR sensor to detect and track the movement of people in a given scene.
+This project aims to develop software that processes data from a LIDAR sensor to detect and track the movement of people in a given scene, and then move towards the person.

 ## Task Description
 The project provides a collection of bag files recorded by a robot equipped with a laser range finder (LIDAR).
 Each bag file contains data where the robot and nearby obstacles remain stationary, while one or more people walk past the robot.
 The task involves: